MartinLuquetEcology/Myzus_persicae_prediction/README.md

 # Myzus_persicae_prediction
 Predicting the seasonal flight activity of Myzus persicae in sugar beet.
 Data and code associated with https://doi.org/10.1002/ps.7653

-This repository was originally posted on Recherche Data Gouv, the French platform for Open Science.
-Its DOI is https://doi.org/10.57745/XPBKLV.
-This is the V2.
+This repository can be found on Recherche Data Gouv, the French platform for Open Science.
+You can find it here (V2) : https://doi.org/10.57745/XPBKLV.

 Author: Martin LUQUET